nmshd/documentation/_docs_integrate/iql-syntax.md

 ### Grouping and Order of Evaluation

 Conjunctions can contain arbitrarily many subqueries and will be evaluated from left to right.
 In order to specify a certain order in which subqueries are to be executed or to group subqueries, use parentheses `()`.
-E.g. in order to combine the last two examples and to return emergency phone numbers as well as name information, use the following query:
+For example, in order to combine the last two examples and to return emergency phone numbers as well as name information, use the following query:

 ```iql
 ( GivenName || LastName ) || ( PhoneNumber && #emergency )